 While the Zika virus itself doesn’t cause much harm to the person bitten, it’s still unpleasant.
 Symptoms can include fever, rash, joint pain, and conjunctivitis which lasts up to 7 days.
 The tricky part about this virus is most healthy people will not feel any symptoms.
 Why is this bad?
 The Zika virus may go easy on the person who is bitten but the real danger is if the victim is a woman, specifically if she’s pregnant.

-The worst “symptom” that is strongly believed to be related to the Zika virus is a terrible birth defect known as microcephaly; a condition that effects the size of a baby’s head that can cause brain damage, delayed learning development, and problems with hearing, vision, and speech.
-To learn more about the Zika virus and why women who are pregnant, might be pregnant, or those not using reliable forms of birth control while travelling to the effected countries should be cautious, look here, here, and here.
+The worst “symptom” that is strongly believed to be related to the Zika virus is a terrible birth defect known as microcephaly; a condition that affects the size of a baby’s head and can cause brain damage, delayed learning development, and problems with hearing, vision, and speech.

-As of now (January 2017), it’s hard to say if the Zika virus is really the culprit for causing microcephaly.
+As of January 2017, it’s hard to say if the Zika virus is really the culprit for causing microcephaly.
 Despite there being a very high increase of the spread of Zika in Northeastern Brazil, rates of microcephaly have not increased.

 Dr. Fatima Marinho, director of information and health analysis at Brazil’s ministry of health, told the journal Nature, “We suspect that something more than Zika virus is causing the high intensity and severity of cases.